SebastianRoman95/Competitions/README.txt

-These are the solutions I come up with during the competitions I have praticiated over the past couple of years.
+These are the solutions I have come up with during the competitions in which I have participated over the past couple of years.
-The competitions I have enter are IEEE, HackerEarth, and CodeChef.
+The competitions I have entered are IEEE, HackerEarth, and CodeChef.

-Creator Sebastian Roman
+Creator: Sebastian Roman